-Hedge your risk with bonds, especially government and investment grade corporate bonds
+Hedge your risk with bonds, especially government and investment grade corporate bonds.

-Enjoy regular cash
+time regular cash payout

 Bonds present significant opportunities for capital appreciation in addition to regular cash payouts.